mwhsu/shoutout-24c1d/content/pages/index.md

         image_position: left
         actions: []
         title: Micro-influencers drive high engagement
+      - title: >-
-      - title: We partner with you to run a seamless micro-influencer brand campaign
+          We partner with you to run a seamless micro-influencer brand campaign from start-to-finish.
         content: >
           Traditional agencies and platforms focus on campaign partnerships with large creators.
 We focus on driving impact through large campaigns